vorSherer/code-201-prework/prework/mac/2_homebrew.md

 brew doctor
 ```

-And you'll see something like this.
+If Homebrew is you'll see something like this:

 ![](https://i.imgur.com/DWfdE3D.png)